precyon/Traffic-Sign-Classifier/writeup.md

 ### Pre-processing

 As a first step of the preprocessing pipeline, the images were converted to grayscale.
-This step is not strictly required but we noticed small improvement in the overall validation set performance with this conversion.
+This step is not strictly required but we noticed only small improvements in the overall validation set performance with this conversion.
 In their [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), Pierre Sermanet and Yann LeCun also report a marginal improvement with grayscale conversions.
-Having said that, certain classes of sign did significantly better after grayscale conversion.
+Having said that, certain individual classes of signs did significantly better after grayscale conversion.
 We will address this issue in a later section when we analyze the model performance.

 After grayscaling, the images were normalized.
 We did this by linearly mapping all the pixel values to lie between `0` and `1`.
 Apart from helping the learning by keeping the means small and the cost function well distributed along all axes, this normalization steps also helps make the algorithm invariant to brightness changes.
 The image histograms become flatter and this helps bring up faint features.
 However, this method fails to work under cases where parts of the image are overexposed (perhaps due to the sky in the background).
 Local adaptive histogram equalization, local normalization or applying a non-linear transformation like gamma correction can potentially help such cases.
 We, nevertheless, continued with our simple min-max normalization scheme and the results are as follows: